StarGate01/AmongUs-Mumble/README.md

 # AmongUs-Mumble
 [Mumble](https://www.mumble.info/) Proximity Mod for [Among Us](https://store.steampowered.com/app/945360/Among_Us/) by [Innersloth](http://www.innersloth.com/).

 Currently for Windows and Linux PCs using the Steam version.
-On OSX a small Mumble fake plugin is provided, which just sets your ingame position to `(0, 0)`.
+On OSX a small Mumble fake plugin is provided, which just sets your in-game position to `(0, 0)`.

 If you are looking for a community that uses this mod, join the [Discord server](https://discord.gg/4UkHEJ5sqg)!